ramird21/cop4520_assignment2/README.md

 - comments in the code to explain the process...
 It also takes in user input for the amount of
 - guests going in.
 ### Experimental Evaluation
+- Again, no time was being tracked because of the variability..